docandrew/AOC2021/README.md

 Part 2: Fairly straightforward, just did an O(n^2) pairwise comparison of everything.
 I'm not sure that there's a quicker way to do this, honestly.
 The whole thing still finishes in less than a second.

+## Day 19 Notes:

+Part 1: I had a really tough time with this.
+Just trying to work out the quick way of "swizzling" the coordinates to get the 24 mentioned possible orientations was a lot of work.
+I eventually went back to matrix math, worked out the 3 rotation matrices for X, Y, Z for each of 90, 180, 270 degrees.
+(0 deg for each is just the identity matrix)

+I then wrote a quick function to apply every combo of these 4 3 matrices to get my 24 orientations.
+I just call them RotIndex 1 through 24.
+Initially I tried brute-forcing all the translations in a big loop, but it took way too long, and the translation I had was goofed too.
+Finally had to cry uncle and find a hint that you really only need to try the translations from the known set to each of the candidates, then apply that translation to the other candidates to see if you get 12 matches or more.
+It's still brute-force, but completes in an acceptable amount of time.
+Lots of trial and error here with single coordinates from the example to get the details of rotate-then-translate right.
+When going against the test data, I realized that a scanner might only share coordinates with _later_ scanners, which means you really have to go through the entire list multiple times, to discover the un-calculated beacons!
+This takes a while to compute.

+Part 2: This one was mercifully short.
+I wimped out with an easy O(n^2) pairwise comparison across all known beacons.
+I paid good money for this computer, I'm not going to go easy on it!
+However... the question didn't ask for comparison across all known beacons - it wanted the _scanners_.
+So, easy fix - just add the translation values for each scanner to a new set, then compare those.
+Of course, there was one little catch - I didn't add the _first_ scanner translation (0,0,0), which of course that's one of the scanners!
+I found that out by staring closely at the two scanner coords I printed out as part of the debugging effort :)